Vietnam.vn - Nền tảng quảng bá Việt Nam

 The iPhone 17 Air will be the only new model to come with titanium.
 Last fall, when rumors about the iPhone 17 series began to swirl, one of the most notable reports was about the design materials.

-According to The Information, Apple will drop titanium from the iPhone 17 Pro and Pro Max lineup.
-Instead, the new Pro models will use aluminum in their exterior design, a major reversal not long after titanium was first introduced.
+According to The Information, Apple will remove titanium from the iPhone 17 Pro and Pro Max lines.
+Instead, the new Pro models will use aluminum in the outer shell design, which is a major reversal not long after titanium was first introduced.

 The iPhone Air will use a titanium alloy frame, confusing analysts.
 Photo: 9to5Mac